 HAS THE FOLLOWING

-OJASOjas is the essence of healthy tissue, immunity, stable energy and happiness.
-Substances that improve ojas are recommended after lon-term illness, debility, emotional and physical trauma, and even sadness.
+Ojas is the essence of healthy tissue, immunity, stable energy and happiness.
+Substances that improve ojas are recommended after long-term illness, debility, emotional and physical trauma, and even sadness.

-SATTVICSattvic foods promote awareness and a refreshed mind by nourishing the body without taxing digestion.
+Sattvic foods promote awareness and a refreshed mind by nourishing the body without taxing digestion.
 Sattvic foods do not stimulate desire or nervous energy.
 They create clarity instead of drowsiness or heaviness.

 Nuts Seeds, Grains

 Gluten, Tree Nuts

 A constituent of wheat, barley and rye that is sticky, heavy, and cold.
 Many people are allergic to gluten.